WHY CHOOSE NUSA?

 NUSA's academy structure is unlike 'academy' models at most other clubs in the US which are specifically age-based.
 Most clubs, even at U12 and below, separate their players into A, B, and C teams based on their current age during training where they experience limited player movement and often train at different locations under the guidance of different coaches.
 Our Academy structure more closely resembles that of professional academies from Europe and South America which are ability based, not strictly age-based.
 Lower Academies train at the same place and time and the Academies are overseen by an Academy Director.

-In the lower academies there are no "set" teams, rather teams are formed for competitive games based on on-going coaching assessments, player's current abilities and/or the level of competition.
-At these ages, the specific team a player is on for a weekend game is far less important than the emphasis on engaging, challenging and FUN training sessions and playing games in a positive learning environment for player growth.
+In the lower academies there are no "set" teams, rather POOLS are formed for competitive games based on on-going coaching assessments, player's current abilities and/or the level of competition.
+At these ages, the specific "team" a player is on for a weekend game is far less important than the emphasis on engaging, challenging and FUN training sessions and playing games in a positive learning environment for player growth.

 Due to the varying rates at which young players develop physically, psychologically, and socially, players will often move up or down within an academy or academies.
 NUSA's focus is on the long term individual development of each and every player.
 The goal is for players to train and play in a learning environment which both allows them to achieve success while also challenging them.
 A learning environment with too much of one or the other is not conducive for long term player development.